 3. Oats: Oats are definitely one of my breakfast staples.
 This whole grain is packed with insoluble fiber which can help lower “bad” LDL cholesterol.
 In addition to making oatmeal, I use oats in baked goods, granola, and even smoothies.

 - How to Cook: Combine one cup oats to 2 cups milk or water.
 Cook over medium-high heat in a small saucepan, stirring frequently, until liquid is absorbed.
 Season to taste.

-- Recipes: Layered Chocolate Peanut Butter Banana Soft Serve // Chocolate Raspberry Granola
+- Recipes: Lemon Blueberry Baked Oatmeal // Chocolate Raspberry Granola

 4. Quinoa: Quinoa are tiny edible seeds that can be used in a variety of dishes.
 Like lentils, they too have a mildly nutty flavor.
 I use quinoa frequently as a substitute for rice because it has so much protein.
 In fact, one cup of cooked quinoa has 8 grams of protein and is considered a “whole” protein because is offers a balanced amount of all nine amino acids which is uncommon for a plant based food.

 - How to Cook: Make sure you always rinse quinoa well before cooking.
 (Otherwise, your quinoa will taste bitter…) Combine 1 cup rinsed quinoa with 2 cups water or broth.
 Bring to a simmer over medium-high heat, cover, and cook until quinoa has absorbed all f the liquid.
 Fluff with a fork, add seasonings, and enjoy!